bespinoza90/Burger-2-Sequel/README.md

-# eat-da-burger
+# Burger 2: The Sequel

-Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.
+The Sequleized Burger App is a web app that lets users create, update, and delete burgers that they have eaten.

 Whenever a user submits a burger's name, your app will display the burger on the left side of the page -- waiting to be devoured.